- Students must have earned an undergraduate degree from a regionally accredited university.

-Students must have completed undergraduate courses in exercise physiology, biomechanics/kinesiology, statistics, general chemistry, biochemistry, nutrition, anatomy and physiology.
+- Students must have completed undergraduate courses in general chemistry, biochemistry, nutrition, anatomy and physiology, and exercise physiology.
 A combined health science organic/biochemistry class may be substituted for biochemistry.

-All student applications submitted by the February 1 deadline will be notified by March 15 regarding acceptance status.
+- All student applications submitted by the February 1 deadline will be notified by March 15 regarding acceptance status.
 Students may still apply after the February 1 deadline but no later than May 1 for a summer semester start date.